otism94/js-reflection-challenge-1/README.md

 My assignment for the Netmatters SCS course, built upon the webpage I made for the HTML & CSS Reflection.

 Node modules not included; dev dependencies are listed in package.json

+**Only the dist build works in IE, due to the usage of ES6 in main.js**